 Writer Ivan Kavanagh

-Actors Rupert Evans, Antonia Campbell-Hughes, Hannah Hoekstra, Kelly Byrne
+Actors Rupert Evans, Antonia Campbell-Hughes, Hannah Hoekstra

-Country Ireland, UK
+Country Ireland, United Kingdom

-Awards 2 wins & 9 nominations.
+Awards 2 wins & 9 nominations

 Production Company N/A